TULiberalArts/Political-Science/pages/undergradaute.md

 - **Political Theory** is concerned with theoretically evaluating how individuals behave and ought to behave in a collective polity.
 Political theorists bring precision to fundamental, yet contested, key political concepts, such as freedom, equality, democracy, and justice.

-The Political Science Department consists of faculty who conduct research in these areas and office classes that relate to their research specialties.
+The Political Science Department’s faculty conduct research in these areas and offer classes that relate to their research specialties and current issues and controversies.

 For more information on the undergraduate program, please contact [Heath Fogg Davis](http://www.cla.temple.edu/politicalscience/faculty/heath-fogg-davis/).